OceanLabPy/OceanLab/README.md

 the path to the directory that have it:

 For example:
-If my ocean directory is in my home folder (Linux).
+If ocean directory is in home folder (Linux).
 You can do it editing bashrc:

 	oce=/home
 	PYTHONPATH=$oce:$PYTHONPATH